 Christmas Session – III

-Yep, a thoroughly unique and well-considered name for the latest myfishbites session on Christmas!!
+Yep, a thoroughly unique and well-considered name for the third myfishbites session on Christmas!!

 It’s a great idea to get some present boxes for your group.
 These can be a bit tricky to get hold of cheaply, but after some investigating I looked on ebay under ‘small boxes’ and cardboard ones came up (around 50 for £10), and some much nicer gift boxes for ‘wedding and table decorations / gift boxes’ at 10 for £2.99 inc delivery.
 I’m sure there are similar little gift boxes in the US and across all other nations on ebay!